-- 38. Plaintiff incorporates by reference and re-alleges each and every one of the allegations contained in the preceding and foregoing paragraphs of this Complaint as if fully set forth herein. - 39.
-Labor Code section 201 provides, "If an employer discharges an employee, the wages earned and unpaid at the time of discharge are due and payable immediately."
-Defendants did not pay immediately all wages earned and unpaid to Plaintiff and the Putative
+30. Plaintiff incorporates by reference and re-alleges each and every one of the allegations contained in the preceding and foregoing paragraphs of this Complaint as if fully set forth herein.

-Class upon discharge.
-Defendants have refused and continue to refuse to pay said wages.

-- 40. Pursuant to Labor Code section 203, Defendants have willfully failed to pay without abatement or reduction, in accordance with Labor Code sections 201 and 202 all of the minimum, overtime, meal period, and doubletime wages of the Plaintiff and the Putative Class, as herein alleged.
+- 31. Labor Code section 201 provides, "If an employer discharges an employee, the wages earned and unpaid at the time of discharge are due and payable immediately."
+Labor Code section 202 provides generally that wages earned and unpaid at the time of an employee's resignation must be paid within 72 hours thereof, unless the employee gives notices of greater than 72 hours of his intent to resign, in which case the employee's final wages must be paid on the employee's last day of work.
+Lab.
+Code § 202.
+Defendants did not pay immediately all wages earned and unpaid to Plaintiff and the Putative Class upon discharge or resignation.
+Defendants have refused and continue to refuse to pay said wages. - 32.
+Pursuant to Labor Code section 203, Defendants have willfully failed to pay without abatement or reduction, in accordance with Labor Code sections 201 and 202 all of the minimum, overtime, meal period, and doubletime wages of the Plaintiff and the Putative Class, as herein alleged.
 Defendants are aware that they owe the wages claimed by Plaintiff and the Putative Class, yet Defendants willfully failed to make payment.
 As a result, Plaintiff seeks wages and waiting-time penalties pursuant to Labor Code section 203 on behalf of himself and the Putative Class.
-These penalties consist of up to 30 days of pay for Plaintiff Putative Class at their regular rates of pay. - 41.
-Plaintiff and the Putative Class have been available and ready to receive wages owed to them. - 42.
-Plaintiff and the Putative Class have never refused to receive any payment, nor have they been absent from their regular places of residence. - 43.
+These penalties consist of up to 30 days of pay for Plaintiff and the Putative Class at their regular rates of pay. - 33.
+Plaintiff and the Putative Class have been available and ready to receive wages owed to them. - 34.
+Plaintiff and the Putative Class have never refused to receive any payment, nor have they been absent from their regular places of residence. - 35.
 Defendants' failure to pay wages due and owing Plaintiff and the Putative Class, as indicated in prior paragraphs, was willful; Defendants have knowingly refused to pay any portion of the amount due and owning Plaintiff and the Putative Class.